 Public Safety Testing (PST) or other CPAT providers will be accepted.
 CPAT certifications must be provided directly to the agency by the candidate.

-Written and CPAT testing must be completed less than 6 months from April 14, 2021.
+Written and CPAT tests must be completed less than 6 months from April 14, 2021.

 |US Citizen/Lawful Permanent Resident||US Citizen or Lawful Permanent Resident.|

 Acceptable driving record.
 You must provide your FULL Driving Record from each state you have lived in from the past three years.
 You can get your FULL Driving Record Abstract from your local DOL or Washington residents online at :